-90. Imposing life imprisonment
+90. Imposing life imprisonment for murder

-- (1) A court that sentences an offender to life imprisonment for murder must set a minimum period of at least 7 and not more than 14 years that the offender must serve before being eligible for release on parole. - (2) A court that sentences an offender to life imprisonment for wilful murder must set a minimum period of at least 15 and not more than 19 years that the offender must serve before being eligible for release on parole. - (3) The minimum period begins to run when the term of life imprisonment begins.
+- (1) A court that sentences an offender to life imprisonment for murder must either - (a) set a minimum period of at least 10 years that the offender must serve before being eligible for release on parole; or - (b) order that the offender must never be released. - (2) Any minimum period so set begins to run when the sentence of life imprisonment begins. - (3) A court must make an order under subsection (1)(b) if it is necessary to do so in order to meet the community's interest in punishment and deterrence.